prebid/prebid.github.io/prebid-mobile/recipes/subrecipes/ios/gam-bidding-only-interstitial-banner.md

 - `minHeightPerc` - Optional parameter to specify the minimum height percent an ad may occupy of a device's real estate.
 For example, a screen height of 2532 and "minHeightPerc": 60 would allow ads with widths from 1519 to 2532 pixels inclusive.

 {: .alert.alert-info :}
 Here's how min size percentages work.
-If the adunit size is 1x1, Prebid Server takes the screen width/height and the minWidthPerc/minHeightPerc as a size range, generating a list of ad sizes from a [predefined list](https://github.com/prebid/prebid-server/blob/master/config/interstitial.go).
+If the adunit size is 1x1, Prebid Server uses the screen width/height and the minWidthPerc/minHeightPerc to generate a list of ad sizes from a [predefined list](https://github.com/prebid/prebid-server/blob/master/config/interstitial.go).
 It selects the first 10 sizes that fall within the max size and minimum percentage size.
 All the interstitial parameters will still be passed to the bidders, allowing them to use their own size matching algorithms if they prefer.
 If you'd prefer to just define the size list, that's ok too - just set the sizes and don't define minWidthPerc/minHeightPerc.

 ## Step 2: Make the bid request